The Bankrate promise

 What does APY mean?

-Interest on an account might compound yearly, monthly or even daily, but the compounding periods can vary.
-Accounts that compound more frequently might offer a higher return since interest is computed and added to your account more often.
+Interest on an account can compound yearly, monthly, quarterly or daily.
+Accounts that compound more frequently generally earn more because the interest is computed and added to your account more often.

-That’s why it’s important to consider APY and not just the interest rate when account shopping — comparing APYs gives you a better sense of how accounts stack up against each other.
+That’s why it’s important to consider APY – and not just the interest rate – when looking for a bank account.
+Comparing APYs helps you see how accounts stack up against each other.